reperiendi

 Syntactic string diagrams

-Posted in Uncategorized by reperiendi on 2009 January 24
+Posted in Category theory, Math, Programming by Mike Stay on 2009 January 24

 I hit on the idea of making lambda a node in a string diagram, where its inputs are an antivariable and a term in which the variable is free, and its output is the same term, but in which the variable is bound.
 This allows a string diagram notation for lambda calculus that is much closer to the syntactical description than the stuff in our Rosetta Stone paper.
 Doing it this way makes it easy to also do pi calculus and blue calculus.